Sea Lions/Seals

 While sea lions and seals look pretty much the same, both having long front flippers and long sleek bodies, they are different in two ways:

-- Sea lions have small ear flaps on each side of the head, whereas seals just have tiny opening for their ears.
+- Sea lions have small ear flaps on each side of the head, whereas seals just have tiny openings for their ears.

 - Sea lions are able to rotate their hind flippers forward to help them move on land.
 Seals cannot do this, and must wriggle, roll, or slide to get out of the water and to move around on land.